 Sir Edward Elgar

-WMHT's 'Composer of the Month' for June is Sir Edward Elgar (1857 – 1934), an English composer whose best-known compositions are orchestral works including the 'Enigma Variations,' the 'Pomp and Circumstance Marches,' concertos for violin and cello, and two symphonies.
+WMHT's 'Composer of the Month' is Sir Edward Elgar (1857 – 1934), an English composer whose best-known compositions are orchestral works including the 'Enigma Variations,' the 'Pomp and Circumstance Marches,' concertos for violin and cello, and two symphonies.

 He began composing at age ten, although until he was about fifteen, Elgar received a general education with little musical training.
 He once said, 'My first music I learned in the Cathedral.'
 He spent countless hours in libraries absorbing everything he could from books on music, including keyboard instruction books and books on music theory.